A. J. McCarron: 2013 season

 McCarron made the cover of Sports Illustrated's October 30, 2013, edition, which asked whether he was one of the best college players ever.
 At that time, McCarron (whose team was 10–0) was a long shot for the Heisman Trophy.

-As a senior in 2013, McCarron was again a second-team All-Southeastern Conference (SEC) selection.
+As a senior in 2013, McCarron was again a second-team All-SEC selection.
 During the season, he passed John Parker Wilson to become Alabama's all time passing yard leader.
 Alabama started the season with an 11–0 record before facing Auburn in the Iron Bowl.
-In the 34–28 loss, he finished with 277 passing yards and three touchdowns, one of which was a 99-yard pass to Amari Cooper.
+In the 34–28 loss, McCarron threw for 277 yards and three touchdowns, one of which was a 99-yard pass to Amari Cooper.
 The loss knocked Alabama out of contention for the SEC Championship.
 The Crimson Tide finished their season in the Sugar Bowl against Oklahoma.
-In the 45–31 loss to the Sooners, he had 387 passing yards, two touchdowns, and two interceptions in his final collegiate game.
+In the 45–31 loss to the Sooners, McCarron had 387 passing yards, two touchdowns, and two interceptions in his final collegiate game.
 He also broke Greg McElroy's record for passing yards in a season, with 3,063.
-He finished in second place in the Heisman Trophy voting that season.
+McCarron finished in second place in the Heisman Trophy voting that season.